China Railway CR300AF: Carbody

-Power configuration

-The CR300AF adopts an 8-car formation with a 4M4T (4 motor cars, 4 trailer cars) power configuration, consisting of two basic power units.
-Cars 02, 04, 05, and 07 are motor cars, while cars 01, 03, 06, and 08 are trailer cars.

-Key equipment

-Traction system

-The traction motors and traction inverters of the CR300AF are manufactured by CRRC Zhuzhou Electric and CRRC Times Electric respectively.
-The rectification and inversion stages utilize a high-power IGBT-based AC-DC-AC traction system.
-By increasing the intermediate DC link voltage, efficiency is improved, losses are reduced, motor control characteristics are enhanced, and traction output power per unit mass is increased.
-The system fully utilizes component performance to significantly increase electric braking power based on traction power.
-Phase-shifting technology is used to effectively control harmonics, ensure the quality of regenerative energy recovery, and reduce overall energy consumption.

-The CR300AF produces less magnetic excitation noise during acceleration and braking compared to the CRH2 series EMUs.
-Its magnetic excitation noise is closer to previous Times Electric products, rather than the distinct low-pitched magnetic noise emitted by older Hitachi VVVF systems.

-Pantograph and power supply system

-The CR300AF is equipped with pantographs on cars 3 and 6.
-One pantograph is used during normal operation, while two are used for multiple-unit operation.

 Interior

 The CR300AF trainset comprises one first-class car and seven second-class cars, with a total capacity of 613 passengers.
 Compared to the Harmony series EMUs, the seat pitch is more spacious.
 The entire train is equipped with Wi-Fi antennas, providing wireless internet service, and features accessible restrooms, USB power outlets, large luggage racks, luggage rack indicator lights, and washroom shelves.
 Compared to the CR400AF, the second-class seat fabric has been changed from beige stripes to blue geometric patterns.
 The train also includes a seat information display system, indicating seat numbers and reservation status.

 Additionally, for the CR300AF Hainan Eastern Ring customized version operating on the Hainan Eastern Ring High-Speed Railway since February 2021, the second-class car capacity remains the same as the production model.
 However, the first-class car (Car 01) has been converted into a combined first-class/business class car, similar to those on the CR400AF and CR400BF.
 The capacity of Car 01 has been adjusted from the original 48 seats to 33 seats (5 business class + 28 first class), reducing the total train capacity from 613 to 598 passengers.